-The number of international parliamentary institutions (IPIs) is constantly increasing.
-According to the data provided by Claudia Kissling, the author of the most exhaustive investigation on the subject, 'before 1990, 40 IPIs existed, between 1990 and 1999, 51 new ones were founded, and since 1999, 71 newly established IPIs can be counted' (see Chapter 3 in this volume).
-The extraordinary advancement of international democracy in the post-Cold War era is the expression of the citizens' aspiration to participation, representation, decision making and control in the sphere of international relations, even though this aspiration begins to be partially satisfied only within the EU and is far from giving citizens a real influence on international politics in the other international organizations.
+The number of the International Parliamentary Institutions (IPIs) is constantly increasing.
+According to the data provided by Claudia Kissling, the author of the most exhaustive investigation on the subject, 'before 1990, 40 IPIs existed, between 1990 and 1999, 51 new ones were founded, and after 1999, 71 newly established IPIs can be counted' (see Ch.
+3 in this volume).
+The extraordinary advancement of international democracy in the post-Cold War era is the expression of the citizens' aspiration to participation, representation, decision-making and control in the sphere of international relations, even though this aspiration begins to be partially satisfied only within the EU and is far from giving citizens a real influence on international politics in the other international organisations.

 The IPIs can be classified into four categories.
-The first is represented by international associations of parliamentarians, whose field of action are international organizations such as Parliamentarians for Global Action.
-They are not NGOs, since they are members of parliaments and perform a public function.
-There are 52.
+The first is represented by international associations of parliamentarians, whose field of action are international organisations such as Parliamentarians for Global Action.
+They are not NGOs, since they are members of Parliaments and perform a public function.
+They are 52.

-Second, there are international parliamentary organizations, like the Inter-Parliamentary Union (IPU), in which members of national or international parliaments represent their respective institution at the international level.
-In other words, they are parliamentary not governmental organizations.
-This means that they cannot succeed in exercising legislative functions in international organizations.
-There are 19.
+Secondly, there are international parliamentary organisations, like the IPU, in which members of national or international Parliaments represent their respective institution at the international level.
+In other words, they are parliamentary not governmental organisations.
+This means that they cannot succeed in exercising legislatives functions in international organisations.
+They are 19.

-Third, there are international specialized parliamentary agencies, which operate within the framework of international organizations and co-operate with them, like the Parliamentary Assembly of NATO or the Central American Parliament (Parlacen).
-There are 13.
+Thirdly, there are international specialised parliamentary agencies, which operate within the framework of international organisations and co-operate with hem, like the Parliamentary Assembly of NATO or the Parlacen.
+They are 13.

-Lastly, the most important and developed type of IPIs is represented by the parliamentary organs of international organizations, like the Pan-African Parliament, the parliamentary body of the AU, which is the parliamentary body of a regional organization.
-However, there are parliamentary assemblies that belong to subregional organizations, like the ECOWAS Parliament, or to inter-regional organizations such as the Joint Parliamentary Assembly of the ACP-EU countries, which belong to four regions (Europe, Africa, the Caribbean and the Pacific Islands).
-There are 26.
+Lastly, the most important and developed type of IPIs is represented by the parliamentary organs of international organisations, like the Pan-African Parliament, the parliamentary body of the AU, that is the parliamentary body of a regional organisation.
+But there are parliamentary assemblies that belong to subregional organisations, like the ECOWAS Parliament, or to inter-regional organisations such as the Joint Parliamentary Assembly of the ACP-EU countries, that belong to four regions (Europe, Africa, the Caribbean and the Pacific Islands).
+They are 26.

-It is to be stressed that three of these assemblies are directly elected, like the European Parliament, the Parlacen (in Central America) and the Parlandino (in the Andean Community), 3 and that the Parlasur (in MERCOSUR) will be elected shortly.
+It is to be stressed that three of these assemblies are directly elected, like the European Parliament, the Parlacen (in Central America) and the Parlandino (in the Andean Community)iii and that the Parlasur (in MERCOSUR) will be elected shortly.
 Moreover, the direct election of the Parliament of CEMAC, foreseen by the founding documents of the Community, has been repeatedly delayed.
-Generally, these assemblies have advisory powers, with the exception of the European Parliament, which has co-decision powers shared with the Council of Ministers.
+Generally, these assemblies have advisory powers with the exception of the European Parliament, which has co-decision powers shared with the Council of Ministers.